GaloyMoney/blink/README.md

   - Map of in-network merchants
 - Notifications
   - Mobile clients can receive notifications of balance changes in real-time
-  - Daily notification of balance for active end users
+  - Optional notification of balance for active end users

 ## Local Development Setup